controlm/automation-api-community-solutions/helix-control-m/2-external-monitoring-tools-examples/alerts-to-bhom/README.md

    - In the BHOM console, go to the "Configuration" menu and select "Groups".
    - In the "Group Information" section, enter the group name (e.g. "Helix Control-M") and a description.
-   - In the "Selection Query" section, go to "Event Selection Criteria" and add "Class Equals ControlMEvent".
+   - In the "Selection Query" section, go to "Event Selection Criteria" and add "Class Equals ControlMAlert".
    - Save the Group.
 Now you can go to the "Monitoring" menu, select "Groups" and click the one you just created to view only events related to HCTM.

 - You can create a custom **Table View** in BHOM to show any HCTM alert fields of your choice in the main "Events" or "Groups" dashboards.